 - The Hub and Main Street: Views will be good, but buildings and trees can get in your way.
 If you can see the castle and the Matterhorn, you'll have an unobstructed view.
-If you're tired and hungry around fireworks time, snag a table near the outer railing with a good view, then send your companions to grab something to eat at the Jolly Holiday Bakery while you hold the seats.
+If you're tired and hungry around fireworks time, snag a table at the Jolly Holiday Bakery, sitting near the outer railing in a spot with a good view, then send your companions to grab something to eat while you hold the seats.

 - Main Street Railroad Station: The elevation gives a nice overview and it's close to the exit so you can leave as soon as the show ends.

 - it's a small world Corridor: A less-crowded place to watch the fireworks is along the corridor that leads toward Toontown, past it's a small world.
 From here, you can get back into Fantasyland as soon as it re-opens.

 - Innoventions Balcony: Go inside and up to the exit or bravely march directly up the exit ramp, then stand close to the triangular pylon.
 You won't be able to see everything, but it's uncrowded and you can get onto the Monorail as soon as it starts running after the show and zip right out to Downtown Disney.